Von Maur: 2010s–present

 Von Maur announced in early January 2012 they would be opening their second Atlanta area store at the soon-to-be shuttered Bloomingdale's location at Perimeter Mall in north suburban Dunwoody, while the company's president said that he would like to have four or five stores in the market during this time.
 The three-story, 240000 ft2 store opened on November 10, 2012.

 On November 2, 2013, the chain opened its first store in Alabama, at the Riverchase Galleria in the Birmingham suburb of Hoover.
 The store is located in the space first occupied by Macy's, then Proffitt's, and later Belk.

 On February 27, 2013, it was announced that Von Maur would be opening a new location in Oklahoma City as the fourth anchor store at Quail Springs Mall, replacing Sears.
 The 155000 ft2 facility opened on October 18, 2014 and marked the 30th location for Von Maur.

 In September 2016, Von Maur would open their third Georgia store in a former Nordstrom location at the Mall of Georgia in Buford, Georgia.

 In March 2016, the company announced that it would open a second store in the Minneapolis-St. Paul area.
 The two-story, 140,000-square foot store at Rosedale Center opened on October 13, 2018, joining the existing store at Eden Prairie Center.

-In February 2017, It was announced that the longstanding Sears store at Woodland Mall in the Grand Rapids suburb of Kentwood, Michigan, would close and will reopen as Von Maur in 2019 along with other additions to the mall.
+In February 2017, It was announced that the longstanding Sears store at Woodland Mall in the Grand Rapids suburb of Kentwood, Michigan, would close and reopen as Von Maur in 2019, along with other additions to the mall.

 In February 2018, the company announced it would open a store at the Jordan Creek Town Center in West Des Moines, Iowa.
 That store opened in 2022 and replaced the Valley West location.

-In August 2022, the company announced it would open a store at South Hills Village in suburban Pittsburgh, the first store in the state of Pennsylvania.
+In August 2022, the company announced it would open a store at South Hills Village in suburban Pittsburgh, its first store in the state of Pennsylvania.

+On December 16, 2025, the company announced it would open a store at Freehold Raceway Mall in Freehold, New Jersey in the former Nordstrom spot in fall 2027, its first location in that state.